-Who calls the tunes in space, Brad Pitt asks NASA astronaut
+Who calls the tunes in space?
+Brad Pitt asks NASA astronaut

 “You were, absolutely,” Hague replied.

+(This story corrects paragraph two to indicate Pitt interviewed astronaut from Washington, not Houston; Fixes dateline)

-Reporting by Joey Roulette; Writing by Bill Tarrant; Editing by Jonathan Oatis
+Reporting by Joey Roulette; Writing by Bill Tarrant; Editing by Jonathan Oatis and Dan Grebler